 The choice of this material stems from the desire to create something durable and capable of resisting weathering and use.

-In the harbour front strip, a relaxation area has been created for total immersion with the surrounding environment through the installation of informal seating, which wraps around the two wings of the square.
+A relaxation area has been created in the harbour’s front strip, to allow total immersion with the surrounding environment through the installation of seats alongside the two wings of the square.

 Towards the buildings, other common spaces have been created in the niches formed by the existing tuff walls.